 To be considered for an internship, you must submit a PDF to internships@FristArtMuseum.org containing all the following documents:

 - A letter of recommendation from an academic faculty member.
-These can be emailed separately to internships@fristartmuseum.org with Letter of Recommendation for [applicant’s name] written in the subject line OR included with the PDF packet.
+This can be emailed separately to internships@FristArtMuseum.org with [applicant’s name] Letter of Recommendation written in the subject line.
+It is very important that your faculty member is aware of the deadline, July 6.
+If the letter of recommendation arrives after the deadline, the application will not be accepted.

-- Any samples or portfolios depending on the department that you apply for.
-It would be indicated in the department paragraph on the application.
+- Any samples or portfolios, depending on the requirements of the internship that you apply for.
+It would be indicated in the relevant internship descriptions on the application.

-If you applied for a spring 2026 internship and were not selected, and you are interested in applying for an internship for summer 2026, you may resubmit the same application packet with all the required materials but with a summer 2026 application. - Please note the PDF should not be a zip file but a combined PDF document.
+- If you applied for a summer 2026 internship and were not selected, and you are interested in applying for an internship for fall 2026, you may resubmit the same application packet with all the required materials and the fall application.

 You will receive a notification when your application has been received.
 We will contact those whom we wish to interview.